Coordination (as a structural relation) is a particular kind of sociation such that the relata are of equal rank in the following sense:

 This, however, requires more precision:

-- What is at stake in principle #3 are generic syntactic categories.
-This is the level where an adjective and a relative clause may belong to the same category (Adjective Phrase), and an NP with nominal head and a nominalized clause may belong to the same category (Nominal Constituent).
+- What is at stake in condition #3 are generic syntactic categories.
+This is the level where an adjective and a relative clause may belong to the same category (Adjective Phrase), and an NP with nominal head and a nominalized clause may belong to the same category (Nominal Syntagma).
 This generic notion of category is determined by the parallel syntactic function of the coordinate elements.

 - Since the relation is additive, the resulting composite whole may count as grammatically plural even if its members are singular.
-Principle #3 must be restricted correspondingly.
+Condition #3 must be restricted correspondingly.

-In the appropriate subsection on nexion, we will come across ‘coordination’ as a kind of logical relation between propositions.
-The term is unfortunately ambiguous between a structural sense as defined here and a semantic sense as defined there.
-The latter concept will be called ‘logical coordination’.
-The distinction between a semasiological and an onomasiological perspective makes us see that not every logical coordination takes the form of coordination in structure.
+The chapter on nexion contains a section on coordinative nexion.
+The term ‘coordination’ is unfortunately ambiguous between a structural sense as defined here and a semantic sense as defined there.
+The distinction between a semasiological and an onomasiological perspective makes us see that not every coordinative nexion takes the form of coordination in structure.
 In languages such as Japanese and Yucatec Maya, Irvin and Linda is translated as something corresponding to Irvin with Linda (or Linda with Irvin).
 This construction does not fulfill the above criteria for coordination.

 Coordinative constructions are described along the following parameters: